ceool/pinpoint-docker/Readme.md

 You can use `docker-compose` and `.env` files under each folder to install the modules separately into several servers.
 If containers are separated, ip configurations in `.env` must be changed within.

-For example, if you want your application running from a docker and rest of Pinpoint in another.
-You can remove *pinpoint-agent* and *pinpoint-quickstart* from docker-compose.yml and run to establish all necessary component of pinpoint.
-And create another docker-compose.yml just like one under pinpoint-quickstart folder to run your application.
-Finally, since agent needs to acknowledge the collector ip. collector ip needs to be changed in .env.

 ## Configurations

 Configuration relies on supplying `docker-compose` with environment variables defined in `.env` file.
 So it's recommended to change variables only from `.env` file.
 With `docker-compose` in this repository.
 You can create stand-alone containers that are needed to run most of the features in Pinpoint.

 **Ports** can be also configured in .env file.
-(Default ports are Pinpoint-Web:8079, Quickstart:8000 and Flink:8081 as configured in .env file)
+(Default ports are Pinpoint-Web:8079, Flink:8081 as configured in .env file)

 Pinpoint-Zookeeper is just an example of using zookeeper image.
 You can modify docker-compose files to suit your needs.